filimonkd/filimonkd/README.md

 # Hi there! 👋

-I'm Filimon, a passionate software developer based in [Your Location].
+I'm Filimon, a passionate software developer based in Ethiopia.

 ## About Me
 - 💻 Full Stack Developer | Junior Cloud Practitioner